A Guide To Growth Hacking

 Essentially, growth hacking relates to applying a constant “test and learn” approach to digital marketing.
 Creating a hypothesis that changes one thing will equate to an improvement – you trial the hypothesis and see if it worked either in an A/B test or using a CRO framework.
 If it did, you do more of that action.
 If it didn’t, then you don’t pursue that action any further.

 When we partner with a business, we often find that we’re applying growth hacking tactics without labelling them as such.
-The key to distinguish growth hacking from other forms of marketing is the mindset that everything is focused on constant incremental efficiencies that drive growth.
+The key to distinguishing growth hacking from other forms of marketing is the mindset that everything is focused on constant incremental efficiencies that drive growth.